 New housing program offers discounted hotel rates

-For those Canadian snowbirds without a reservation or a traditional home to hunker down in, winter is looking bleak.
-However, a winter housing program by the Canadian Camping and RV Council (CCRV) is underway.
-This will ensure nobody freezes to death.
+Winter looks bleak for Canadian snowbirds without RV park reservations or a home base.
+But a winter housing program by the Canadian Camping and RV Council (CCRV) is making sure nobody freezes to death.

 View this post on Instagram